alx-sch/42_libft/README.md

     <img src="https://github.com/alx-sch/42_libft/assets/134595144/bce87494-3c97-4028-ab66-83a48190603d" alt="libft_badge.png" />
 </p>

 A custom implementation of key standard C library and other useful functions.
 This library serves as a toolkit for subsequent projects by providing a collection of essential functions commonly used in C programming.
+Bonus included.

 All functions have been tested using [Francinette](https://github.com/xicodomingues/francinette) and successfully passed `francinette --strict`.
 Each function file includes a testing main at the end.